artemkv/frontend_guidelines/README.md

 ## Pure state update function (aka Reducer)

 Views may interact with the user, and report the events up.
-The exact mechanism is irrelevant (_events_ in _React_, _actions_ in _Redux_, _messages_ in _Elm_ etc.).
+The exact mechanism is irrelevant (callback props in _React_, _actions_ in _Redux_, _messages_ in _Elm_ etc.).
 You can make events bubble through components or dispatch events from low-level components directly to _update_ function using _dispatch_ function.

 What is important:
 - The event should be self-contained, i.e. carry all the relevant information, such as id of an element selected, text entered etc.;